Dinoosauro/image-converter/README.md

 # image-converter

-Convert images frmo various formats to JPG/PNG/WebP, by resizing them and adding filters.
+Convert images from lots of image formats (including HEIC/HEIF and TIFF files!) to JPEG, PNG or WebP images, by also resizing them and adding filters.

 Try it: https://dinoosauro.github.io/image-converter/